masonbuilt/sendero/README.md

 ## Local:

-Install git and clone this repository.
+Install git and clone this repository into `~/Sites`.

 Follow [this guide](https://gorails.com/setup/osx/10.10-yosemite) to install Rails on Mac or [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-14-04) for Linux.